Sean-Leishman/blog/content/projects/et-tu-uv.md

 weight: 1
 ---

-> Source code can be found at [Github](https://github.com/Sean-Leishman/et-tu-uv)
+> Source code can be found at {{< newtabref href="https://github.com/Sean-Leishman/et-tu-uv" title="Github">}}

 {{< figure align=center width=80% height=auto  src="../../fullsize.png" >}}

-This project was created as part of the [SMU-X](https://x.smu.edu.sg/) program that I participated in during my exchange year.
+This project was created as part of the {{< newtabref href="https://x.smu.edu.sg/" title="SMU-X">}} program that I participated in during my exchange year.
 The main characteristic of this program is that students work with some organisation to deliver a project that closely mimics the requirements and ideologies of a real-world project.
 This project was part of an Internet-of-Things course that focussed on developing physical, internet-enabled devices for everyday social problems and investigating the viability and effect of those solutions.
 The course covered the process from the design to the testing phase of various IoT projects and solutions.

 ## What is Et-Tu-UV?